sergiocorreia/ppmlhdfe/guides/nonexistence_examples.md

 We have now compiled a suite of seventeen of these datasets, which we hope can be useful for future researchers that want to test their algorithms or software with datasets were nonexistence occurs.

-To ease the burnen of any users, we have standardized these datasets in the following way:
+To ease the burden of any users, we have standardized these datasets in the following way:

-1. All all seventeen cases are stored as CSV files with a header indicating the variable names.
+1. All seventeen cases are stored as CSV files with a header indicating the variable names.
 1. In all cases, `y` represents the outcome variable; the variables starting with `x` represent the regressors; and any variables starting with `id` correspond to categorical variables representing fixed effects.
 1. The indicator `separated` equals 1 for separated observations.
-1. Lastly, some datasets were fairly large although separation was only caused by a small fraction of the total observations.
+1. Lastly, some datasets were fairly large, although separation was only caused by a small fraction of the total observations.
 We have trimmed the observations on these data to speed up estimation and reduce any bandwidth costs.

 For instance, let's look at the first example dataset, [`01.csv`](separation_datasets/01.csv), which is based on country export-import data: